On the Potential Function of the Colored Jones Polynomial and the AJ conjecture: Introduction

-is the condition that the knot complement admits a hyperbolic structure.
-Here, $l^2$ is the dilation component of the preferred longitude.
-In this connection, the $A$-polynomial is conjectured to be obtained from such a parametrized potential function by elimination \cite{Hi,Y2}.
-On the other hand, the AJ conjecture, which states that the $A$-polynomial is obtained by the recurrence of the colored Jones polynomial, is known as a relationship between the colored Jones polynomial and the $A$-polynomial. {\textrm \textbf Conjecture~\ref{conj:AJ}} \begin{uconj}[the AJ conjecture \cite{Ga}] For any knot $K$, $A_K(l,\alpha)$ is equal to $ \varepsilon A_q(K)(l,\alpha^2)$ up to multiplication by an element in $ \mathbb{Q}(\alpha)$, where $ \varepsilon $ is an evaluation map at $q=1$. \end{uconj} Garoufalidis \cite{Ga} proposed this conjecture, and Takata \cite{Ta}, for example, observed it with twist knots.
+\begin{conj}[the AJ conjecture \cite{Ga}] For any knot $K$, the $A$-polynomial $A_K(l,\alpha)$ is equal to the $A_q$-polynomial $ \varepsilon A_q(K)(l,\alpha^2)$ up to multiplication by an element in $ \mathbb{Q}(\alpha)$, where $ \varepsilon $ is an evaluation map at $q=1$. \end{conj} Garoufalidis \cite{Ga} proposed this conjecture.
+The AJ conjecture holds for twist knots \cite{Le}, torus knots \cite{Tr}, and some classes of hyperbolic knots \cite{LZ}.
 Detcherry and Garoufalidis \cite{DG} also considered the AJ conjecture from the perspective of a triangulation of the knot complement.
+Takata \cite{Ta} observed it with twist knots and discussed the results in terms of the volume conjecture.
 In this paper, we connect these conjectures on the relationship between the colored Jones polynomial and the $A$-polynomial via the potential function.
 The $A_q$-polynomial is obtained from the summand of the colored Jones polynomial by creative telescoping (See \cite{Ga,GL} or Section \ref{sec:AJ}).
 We will compare this process with the above conjectural method to obtain the $A$-polynomial.
-For an odd number $n$, let $F=F(m,k_1,\ldots,k_\nu)$ be a summand of the colored Jones polynomial $J_K(n)=J_n(K;q)$ for a knot $K$, where $m$ is an integer satisfying $n=2m+1$.
-Since $n$ is restricted to odd numbers, the following discussion is on the $SO(3)$-invariants.
-Let $E,\ \tE_j$, and $E_m$ be shift operators, and let $\varepsilon$ be an evaluation map at $q=1$.
-Then, we verify the following proposition: {\textrm \textbf Proposition~\ref{prop:comp}} \begin{uprop} The system of equations \eqref{eq:phihyp} coincides with
+For an integer $n$, let $F=F(m,k_1,\ldots,k_\nu)$ be the summand of the colored Jones polynomial $J_K(n)=J_n(K;q)$ for a knot $K$, where $m$ is a half-integer satisfying $n=2m+1$.
+Let $E,\ E_{(0)},\ E_j,\ Q,\ Q_{(0)}$, and $Q_j$ be operators defined by

-under the correspondences $ l = E$. \end{uprop} The background of Proposition \ref{prop:comp} is that the ratio of summands is approximated by a potential function for sufficiently large integers $N$.
-For example,

-See Remark \ref{rem:approx} for details.
-From these facts, we would like to propose the conjecture that the factor $P_K^0(q,E,Q)$ of the $A_q$ polynomial for a knot $K$ corresponding to the inhomogeneous recursive relation yields the factor $A'_K(l,\alpha)$ of the $A$-polynomial for the knot $K$ corresponding to nonabelian representaitions. {\textrm \textbf Conjecture~\ref{conj:inhom}} \begin{uconj2} $ \varepsilon P_K^0(l,\alpha^2)$ equals $A'_K(l,\alpha)$ up to multiplication by an element in $\mathbb{Q}(\alpha)$, where